jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         and dental plaque accumulated in the teeth, gingival margin and interdental spaces, through the use of ultrasonic devices and special dental instruments.
-        It should be practiced periodically, every 6 or 12 months, since there are areas in the mouth that not even a correct brushing is able to reach.</p>
+        It should be practiced periodically, every 6 or 12 months, since there are areas in the mouth that even a correct brushing cannot reach.</p>

 '
     - question: What is a tooth polishing?